learnbaydev/bloglearnbay_v2/posts/devops-automation-tools-in-retail.md

 ## What is DevOps?

 As the term specifies, DevOps consists of two elements; Development (Dev) and Operations (Ops).
 DevOps is significant in framing the tools and methodologies to meet the business's expectations.
-It supports the software development cycle.
+It supports the Software Development cycle.

 Complexities of IT projects suppress well with setting a culture of coordination and collaboration.
 The adoption of DevOps confirms this sense of culture that has shifted the productivity of the retail sector cautiously.

-Hence, it connects team operations well with software development functions with resilience and efficient resources.
+Hence, it connects team operations well with Software Development functions with resilience and efficient resources.

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/devt-2.jpg" style="width:100%" class="img" alt="A DevOps pro seated with a laptop works on automation projects.
 The background shows icons of 'settings', 'line graph', 'DevOps logo', and 'floating clouds'." title="DevOps Automation Professional"/>